 James served in several leadership roles at LANL from 2002 to 2007 before returning to Sandia in the positions of Hydrodynamic Experiments Division Leader, Principal Deputy Associate Director of LANL’s Nuclear Weapons program and Program Director of the NNSA’s ASC.

-Early in his career, James worked at Sandia National Laboratories where he led the Computational Solid Mechanics and Structural Dynamics Department and the Computational Physics Department.
+James began his career at Sandia in 1990.
+He worked in the Computational Solid Mechanics and Structural Dynamics Department and the Computational Physics Department.
 James has been responsible for the development of state-of-the-art, massively parallel computational tools spanning the fields of high energy density physics to structural dynamics.
-James’ major research areas are in Arbitrary Lagrangian-Eulerian (ALE) algorithms and parallel algorithms where he has published greater than 50 papers.
-As part of the SALINAS team, James was awarded the 2002 Gordon Bell Award.
-James earned his Ph.D. degree in nuclear engineering from Texas A&M University and joined Sandia National Laboratories as a Senior Member of the Technical Staff in 1990.
+James’ major research areas are in Arbitrary Lagrangian-Eulerian algorithms and parallel algorithms, where he has published more than 50 papers.
+As part of the Salinas team, James was awarded the 2002 Gordon Bell Award.
+James holds a doctorate in nuclear engineering from Texas A&M University.

 Download biography (PDF)